Shop Talk

 Research

-I began with competitive analysis on video consultation retail plugins (including examples that the client had provided).
-My biggest takeaway was that there were already tools that did exactly what our client had asked us to design.
-He had even considered using one of them and was only deterred by the price.
-Since our goal was to create a "proof of concept" to increase customer engagement, simply replicating existing solutions wouldn’t add value.
-We needed to approach the project with a fresh angle tailored to American Dream’s needs.
+I began with competitive analysis on video consultation retail plugins.
+My biggest takeaway was that there were already tools that did exactly what our client had asked for.
+He had even considered using one of them but was deterred by the price.
+Since our goal was to boost engagement with a unique proof of concept, simply replicating existing solutions wouldn’t add value.
+We needed a fresh angle tailored to American Dream’s needs.

-The client intended for the tool to primarily assist customers with clothing purchases, so I expanded my analysis to companies like Nordstrom, Stitch Fix, and independent stylists’ sites to understand what we could do for both customers seeking shopping guidance, as well as associates providing it.
-Some important things to keep in mind were:
+Since the tool was commissioned primarily to assist with clothing retail, I expanded my analysis to companies like Nordstrom, Stitch Fix, and professional stylists’ sites to understand how we could support both shoppers seeking guidance and associates providing it.
+Key considerations included:

-When online shopping, people dislike endless scrolling, ending up with clothes that don't fit, and discovering material and colors differ from how they appeared online.
-We can highlight that a consultation call can potentially alleviate all of these concerns.
+People dislike endless scrolling, getting clothes that don't fit, and materials and colors differing from how they appeared online.
+A consultation call can potentially alleviate all of these concerns.

-Access to a customer’s purchase history, customer lifetime value, average order value, browsing behavior, and preferred products can all help associates make sales, on top of their own skills and inventory knowledge.
+Access to a customer’s past purchases, average order cost, browsing behavior, and preferred products can help associates make sales.

 Valuable insights from other team members’ research included Shopify specific technical details, thorough breakdowns on the pros and cons of many video conferencing applications, and other valuable areas that were not the focus of my own research.
-We all combined our research to inform our next phase of ideation.
+We had also sent out user surveys to our client’s employees (who would be providing the styling services) to try to better understand their needs, but we only received one response, so we had to rely on our own research.

 User Flows and “Sketching”

-With a better understanding of the problem space, the team split out again to create user flows and digital “sketches” that we could use to communicate our concepts of the overall product to each other.
-I mapped out the process for booking appointments, gathering customer information, and the call experience for clients and associates.
-In addition, I included the client and associate “dashboards” for appointment management and preparation.
+With a better understanding of the problem space, the team split out to create user flows and digital “sketches.”
+I mapped out the process for booking appointments, gathering customer information, the call experience for clients and associates, and “dashboards” for appointment management and preparation.

-I translated the flows into my digital sketches.
 The associate dashboard emphasized easy appointment management and quick access to client details.
 The customer intake flow streamlined the collection of preferences, fit details, and session needs.
-The call flows balanced product browsing, reference access, and video focus for showcasing items in real time.
+The call flows balanced product browsing, reference access, and video dunctionality for showcasing items in real time.

 Customer answering part of the style quiz